Left Bloc: Economy

 In terms of economics the party advocates "greater state intervention in the economy in order to reduce inequalities", such as rises to the minimum wage.
 It has also put forward "many legislative proposals defending salaries, pensions and the welfare state".
 The party has been described as anti-capitalist.
 In September 2019, the party called for the minimum monthly wage to be raised to €650 for both the public and private sectors in January 2020.

-International relations
+International relations and foreign policy

-It is part of the European Left Alliance for the People and the Planet; a pan-European party that supports an alternative to capitalism.
+It is part of the European Left Alliance for the People and the Planet, a European political party that supports an alternative to capitalism.

-The party has close relations with other European left-wing parties, such as Spanish Podemos, La France Insoumise, Swedish Left Party and German Die Linke.
+The party has close relations with other European left-wing parties, such as Spanish Podemos, French La France Insoumise, Swedish Left Party and German Die Linke.

+Left Bloc is regarded as a soft Eurosceptic party.
+In 2019, the Journal of European Integration scored political parties "from 1 to 7 with 1 being strongly opposed and 7 being strongly in favour" of European Union integration, with Left Bloc scoring 3.8.

 Election results

 Francisco Louçã, Miguel Portas and Luís Fazenda in campaign for the 2004 European Parliament elections.